Primary

 Point your toes outward 30-45 degrees and push your knees out in the same direction.
 The bar will travel in a straight line between your legs.
 Keep your back flat and hinge from your hips just like a regular RDL.

-Want Wide Stance RDL in your program?
+See where Wide Stance RDL fits in your weekly plan

 Stand with feet wider than shoulder-width.